amplia-iiot/oda-docs/content/layers/other/scadatables.md

 * The feed is the value the field feed will take in the event published to OpenGate

-* The event field indicates if the signal represents an event (its an spontaneous message from SCADA server) or its a message that will be 'recollected' (as a reponse of an interrogation command sent to the SCADA server).
+* The eventPublish field is optional.
+If field is not present, it indicates that the signal is a reponse of an interrogation command.
+Value received is saved in a cache and will be recolected by poller.
+If it is present, it indicates that the signal is an event (its an spontaneous message from SCADA server) and how the event will be published.
+It can take two values:

+  * dispatcher - spontaneous messages will be publish immediatelly as soon as it is received.
+  * statemanager - spontaneous messages will be passed to the state manager (rules can be applied) and will be published as other events (through collector and dispatcher).

 ODA supports the next ASDUs: